Monday, 5 June 2017

 31 Registrants must observe and keep up to date with all legislation and regulations relating directly or indirectly to the practice of homeopathy.

 32 References to any legislation or regulations throughout this code shall include any amendments or other alterations, repeals or replacements made in law since the date they came into force.
-Any reference to the singular shall include the plural and references to the feminine shall include the masculine.and
+Any reference to the singular shall include the plural and references to the feminine shall include the masculine.

 Advertising and Media